guilhemmarchand/TA-dhl-mq/docs/reference.rst

 **SHC versus HF:**

-- SHC: This alert when running on the SHC will maintain the KVstore records, especially it will purge old records when their expiration is reached
+- SHC: This alert does nothing on the SHC, and can be safety disabled
 - HF: This alert performs the submission to IBM MQ

 DHL MQ messages publishing - batch failing detected